justin0979/devconfig/README.md

 In order to import `svg` files, you need to do the following:

-1. Create custon.d.ts file in home directory<br />
+1. Create custon.d.ts file in home directory with:<br />
    `touch custom.d.ts`
 2. Add the following to `custom.d.ts`: